ahsanshakil9700/Mammoth_Patching/README.md

 # Mammoth_Patching

+This patch updates the mammoth package to keep the following while conversion:
+- text highlights
+- font colors
+- author names in comments

 ## Install Instructions:

 #### Run ``` npm install ``` to install package dependencies, and packages "Mammoth" and "Patch-Package"